pijiongmares/logseq/pages/Wonders Corp.md

 								- #### Purple : modifications of the dish
 									- special order : dishes that do not exist maybe added
 									- menu : displays the softversion of the menu
-							- #### Blue/category
+								- #### Blue/Category
-		- ##### category note
+								- #### Category Note
-		- ##### green/dishes per category
+								- #### Green/Dishes per Category
 									- clicking the dish will show the ask & click popup depending on the condition
 									- some dish has time conditions and when there are conditions that are set to "ask", ask & click popup will show
 									- combo size will also show ask & click
 		- ###### ask & click
 		- top section shows the current condition that can be applied to the selected dish
 		- option to select the side dish for the main dish selected